-What Is Payment Fraud and How Do You Prevent It
+What Is Payment Fraud & How Do You Prevent It

 Payment fraud is, at its core, a false or illegitimate transaction.
 Before the internet, payment fraud was typically a simple case of bounced checks or erroneous chargebacks.
 However, with the advent of eCommerce, it’s become much more complex.
 Consumers are losing personal identity data and credit card numbers to phishing scams, malware links in text and instant messages, and bogus phone calls.